 When you are trying to make a change, your mind and body keep trying to return to what it has come to know as normal.
 Your mind and body can be quite insidious and tenacious in their attempts to return you to the status quo.
 You’ll get mental and physical signals that beg you to return to the old behavior.
 That’s why you can’t completely rely on your own judgment or logic during major life changes.
 It’s very difficult to keep your eye on the ball without extreme determination or using some sort of technique to keep you on track.
 The technique must almost trick your mind and body into going in the new direction until they become accustomed to the new habit.

 The drill instructor technique is very effective in this way.
-Instead of deliberating on what you’re going to do subjectivity, your decisions are made objectively by the drill instructor within you.
+Instead of deliberating on what you’re going to do subjectively, your decisions are made objectively by the drill instructor within you.

 In other words, you give yourself non-negotiable commands based on how you’d expect a life-changing drill instructor to behave.
 One that could push you to make changes in yourself that you have only dreamed about.
 One that in the end, after all the pushing and uncompromising demands, you end up loving for what they helped you to conquer and become as a man or a woman.

-Like in the movie, “An Officer and a Gentlemen,” Richard Gere’s character was initially relying on past bad habits and behavior patterns to get what he wanted.
+Like in the movie, “An Officer and a Gentleman,” Richard Gere’s character was initially relying on past bad habits and behavior patterns to get what he wanted.
 His character had developed a way of living that was incongruent with what he truly wanted to become.
-His drill instructor in the movie, played by Louis Gossett, Jr., pushed him beyond his old sleazy habits and behaviors and in doing so help him become a true officer and a gentlemen.
+His drill instructor in the movie, played by Louis Gossett, Jr., pushed him beyond his old sleazy habits and behaviors and in doing so helped him become a true officer and a gentleman.